 The TV Wrap campaign succeeded in putting pressure on the industry to rethink its attitude to prolonged periods of unpaid work.
-As a result, a new set of guidelines, the Work Experience Guidelines, was introduced in 2007 to protect people from exploitation.
-This document is also available to download from this page.
+As a result, a new set of guidelines on work experience was introduced in 2007.
+(These guidelines have been updated in the interim; see below for the latest version).

 However, whilst TV Wrap was critical in exposing poor industry practice, some employers continue to exploit new entrants.
 In October 2009 BECTU met with representatives from the Department for Business, Innovation and Skills and Her Majesty's Revenue and Customs (the HMRC is the body responsible for ensuring that employers comply with the law on the National Minimum Wage) to highlight the need for more effective measures to tackle the long hours/no pay culture which new entrants face.
 BECTU will continue to work with the relevant agencies on this issue.

 Latest industry guidance on work placements